 Should you be concerned?

 Sunscreens generally come in either physical or chemical forms.
-Physical or mineral sunscreens (often referred to as inorganic) use zinc and/or titanium dioxide and contain micro-fine particles that sit on the skin surface to provide a physical barrier to reflect UV rays.
-Chemical sunscreens (referred to as organic) contain active ingredients such as oxybenzone and avobenzone and bind with the skin’s cells to absorb and disperse UV radiation before it can cause damage.
+Physical or mineral sunscreens use zinc and/or titanium dioxide and contain micro-fine particles that sit on the skin surface to provide a physical barrier to reflect UV rays.
+Chemical sunscreens contain active ingredients such as oxybenzone and avobenzone and bind with the skin’s cells to absorb and disperse UV radiation before it can cause damage.

-Both have their pro’s and con’s and while the benefits of using sun protection to reduce the risk of skin cancer and ageing are well established, concerns about the long-term effect of sunscreen’s ingredients have been raised.
+Both have their pro’s and con’s and while the benefits of using sun protection to reduce the risk of skin cancer and ageing are well established, concerns about the long-term effect of sunscreen’s ingredients on our health and the environment have been raised.

-The Environmental Working Group (EWG) which is a not-for-profit organisation with its own research arm provides a comprehensive guide and rating system for sunscreen products http://www.ewg.org/2015sunscreen/.
+The Environmental Working Group (EWG) which is a not-for-profit organisation with its own research arm provides a comprehensive guide and rating system for sunscreen products EWG's 2019 Guide to Sunscreens.